 But maybe you need more granular controls.
 Maybe you’ve figured out that not only do you have a heavily mobile audience, they’re evenly split between phones, tablets, and phablets.
 Your audience doesn’t have a mobile/desktop split.
-What you’re looking for is screen sizes.
-Luckily, every device tells you that when they visit your website, which you can pass back to AdButler as a keyword.
+What you’re looking for are screen sizes.
+Luckily, every device tells you when they visit your website, which you can pass back to AdButler as a keyword.

 Without getting into the technical bits, the best breakdown for this would involve looking at a device and slotting them into their respective category (say ‘phone’, ‘tablet’, or ‘phablet’).
-You could then pass that category back as a keyword, and assign some banners to look for it.
+You can then pass that category back as a keyword, and assign some banners to look for it.
 Those banners see it, they get served up, and you’re good to go.